-Try to be objective and honestly assess your own skill set (ask colleagues, family members and friends for their input).
-You must be honest about your weaknesses as well as strengths and be prepared to seek outside help if it is needed (either permanent staff or freelance help).
+Try to be objective and honestly assess your own skill set.
+Ask colleagues, family members and friends for their input.
+You must be honest about your weaknesses as well as strengths and be prepared to seek outside help if it is needed with either permanent staff or freelance help.

 6. Are you personally suited to running a business on your own?

-Although there is no blueprint for a successful business owner, you do need ‘balls’ to go it alone, tenacity, and be prepared to give your all to your new venture.
+Although there is no single blueprint for a successful business owner, you do need a certain amount of courage to go it alone.
+You will also need to be tenacious, a quick learner and be prepared to give your all to your new venture.
 Only when you are prepared to give 100% to a business is it likely to succeed.

 7. What business structure are you going to use?

-The majority of small businesses are run as sole traderships, partnerships or limited companies.
-You should consider carefully which structure suits you and your business going forward, and seek advice from an accountant if you have any doubts.
+There are advantages and drawbacks to both options, and you should consider carefully which structure suits you and your business going forward.
+It’s an important start-up decision so make sure you take the time to read up about it and seek advice from an accountant if you have any doubts.

 8. Are you being realistic?

-It is hard to be completely objective when setting up a business for the first time.
-Not only is it crucial to spend most of your pre-startup time researching the market for your product(s) or service(s), but you should also solicit opinions from people you trust – who know you well and are happy to point out potentially pitfalls in your new business plans.
+It is hard to be completely objective when starting up a business for the first time.
+Not only is it crucial to spend most of your time researching the market for your product(s) or service(s), but you should also solicit opinions from people you trust – who know you well and are happy to point out potential pitfalls in your new business idea.

 9. Hire a good accountant

 Your accountant is likely to be your most important adviser during your time as a business owner.
-Ask for recommendations from other business owners, as a good accountant will save you money and provide advice during hard times.
+Ask for recommendations from other business owners, as a good accountant will save you money and provide valuable advice.

 10. Do you have an exit strategy?